nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

 ]
 ~~~~

 Email Assurance, DataValidation's list maintenance solution, runs once a day.
 We will analyze any new email data in the system on a daily basis, and any existing data in the system on a weekly basis.
-After importing a new list of addresses, you can 1.
-Automatically start a validation job when the import is created 2.
-Run a validation job after a list import is complete or 3.
-Wait for the daily Email Assurance run to pull in any new email and validate your email list.
+After creating and importing a new list of addresses, you can:

+1. Automatically start a validation job when the import is created
+2. Run a validation job after a list import is complete
+3. Wait for the daily Assurance run to pull in and validate any new email data

 To automatically start a validation job at import, API users should include the additional parameter (listed below) in the curl command for importing via URL.
 To run a validation job after a list import, **the import must be 100% complete.** To wait for Email Assurance to pick up any new email addresses, or any new email lists, simply create the import for the email data and we'll do the rest!

-To automatically start a validation job when an import is created, add the parameter **"validate":true** in the curl command for creating an import via URL.
+To **automatically start a validation job when an import is created**, add the parameter **"validate":true** in the curl command for creating an import via URL.

 Sample Command: